pydantic/pydantic/docs/usage/types.md

   for name, if simply `fred.bloggs@example.com` is provided, name would be "fred.bloggs"

 `PyObject`
-: expects a string and loads the python object at that dotted path, e.g. if `'math.cos'` was provided the resulting field value would be the function `cos`
+: expects a string and loads the python object at that dotted path; e.g. if `'math.cos'` was provided, the resulting field value would be the function `cos`

 `Color`